ScandEval/ScandEval/docs/datasets/italian.md

 consists of sentences from Wikipedia in 9 different languages.
 The annotations are automatic but at the time novel and state-of-the-art methodologies.

-The Italian part of the original dataset consists of 111,000 sentences.
-We use the given training, validation and testing sets, and use 1,024 / 256 / 2,048 samples for training, validation, and testing, respectively.
+The Italian part of the original dataset consists of 110,519 sentences, split into 88,400 / 11,050 / 11,069 for training, validation, and testing respectively.
+We use given splits, and use 1,024 / 256 / 2,048 samples for training, validation, and testing, respectively.

 Here are a few examples from the training split: